When designing a custom cable solution for a medical device, what considerations are needed?

 2 | What are the desired cable features?

 If flexibility is determined to be a desired feature, then different durometers or ‘hardness’ will be specified accordingly when it comes to tubing.
 Or when considering a braid shield, a box weave braid will offer a higher flex life, but a spiral shield will be more flexible.

-The environment has a significant influence on materials chosen to ensure they will hold up to the demands or stressors being put on the cable.
+The environment has a significant influence on materials chosen to ensure the cable will hold up to the demands or stressors.

-Flexibility or suppleness characteristics are requests that cable design engineers encounter often when designing for healthcare applications.
+With healthcare applications, cable design engineers commonly receive requests for characteristics of flexibility or suppleness.
 Within the world of “flex,” flexibility and flex life may sound equivalent, but there are key differences.
-In fact, some high flex cables can have short flex lives, and other wires and cables with high flex life may not be particularly flexible.
+Some high-flex cables have short flex lives and some wires and cables with high-flex life are not flexible.
+Let's take a look.

 Simply put, flexibility is a measure of how much movement a cable can tolerate at a given time.
-Flexibility comes in many types; torsional, rolling, bending, and variable all describe different kinds of flexibility.
-When a cable is bent, twisted, or pulled into positions other than its original state, its flexibility is tested.
-Flexible cable can bend significantly and stay bent for a large amount of time without being damaged.
+Flexibility types include: torsional, rolling, bending, and variable.
+Flexibility is tested when a cable is bent, twisted, or pulled into positions other than its original state.
+A flexible cable can bend significantly and stay bent for a large amount of time without being damaged.

-Flex life deals less with how the cable moves, and more with how often it can move in these ways without taking serious damage.
-Many cables can bend to some degree for limited use (e.g., installation).
-High flex life cable can bend repeatedly and regularly without disrupting the cable’s intended use, such as power supply or data transfer.
+Flex life deals less with how the cable moves, and more with how often it moves without damage.
+Many cables can bend for limited use (e.g., installation).
+A high-flex life cable can bend repeatedly and regularly without disrupting the cable’s intended use, such as power supply or data transfer.